tgen

 sequence & distinct(std::set< int > indices)

-Restricts generator s.t. all values at index set are distinct.
+Restricts generator s.t. all values in index set are distinct.

 Random Palindrome of length 7.